indranil-banerjee-aws/serverless-patterns/msk-schema-registry-lambda-java-sam/README.md

 For your convenience, a Java program has been created on the EC2 machine that was provisioned using Cloudformation.

-cd /home/ec2-user/serverless-patterns/msk-schema-registry-lambda-java-sam/msk_with_iam_message_sender_json
+/home/ec2-user/serverless-patterns/msk-schema-registry-lambda-java-sam/msk_with_iam_message_sender_json

-You should see a script called kafka_message_sender.sh.
+To run this Java program, we have created a script called kafka_message_sender.sh in the /home/ec2-user folder.
 Run that script and you should be able to send a new Kafka message in every line as shown below

 Execute the script by passing two parameters, a random string and an integer between 1 and 500